 There are a couple of ways in which we can complete the bail transaction with you.
 You can complete the application online, within minutes.
 Or, we can meet you in person at the jail.
 Just let us know which is easier.

 About the County

 Weld County is the relatively flat eastern half of Colorado.
 The following cities are located in Weld County:

 The current sheriff of Weld County is Steve Reams.
 The motto for the county is “Leading with responsive, innovative and cost effective services.”
-The responsibilities of the sheriff’s department vary, but they include maintaining the detention facility where inmates are housed (either awaiting trial, or serving their sentence).
+The responsibilities of the sheriff’s department vary, but they include maintaining the detention facility where inmates stay (either awaiting trial, or serving their sentence).
 The department also provides transportation services for inmates, as well as security in the courtroom, patrol, service of process, and serving on the cross-jurisdiction task force.
-The position of sheriff is elected every four years, and is subject to term limits.
+The position of sheriff is up for election every four years, and is subject to term limits.
 Weld County is a Home-Rule County, however, so its citizens may elect to change term limits at the ballot box.
 Over 400 deputies, staff, and administrative personnel work to fulfil the mission of the Weld County Sheriff Department, including providing Weld County bail bonds.

 History of Weld County

-The original Weld County was formed from part of Kansas Territory in 1861 with the formation of Colorado Territory.
+The original Weld County came from part of Kansas Territory in 1861 with the formation of Colorado Territory.
 Until 1887, it included the areas of present-day counties of Washington, Logan, Morgan, Yuma, Phillips, and Sedgwick Counties.
 Today the County Seat of Weld County is The City of Greeley, but it has moved around as much as the county borders.
 Originally it was St. Vrain, but it failed to flourish and was moved to Latham in 1869, which was really a trail station approximately where Greeley is today.
 In 1870 the county commissioners accepted land from the Denver Land Association in the town of Evans and it was ordered to be moved.
 Finally, in 1874 it was moved to Greeley, Colorado by popular vote.